The Fragility of Learning LQG Controllers: Examples of challenging problems

-We study experiment policies which are equal to the optimal LQG policy, with varying levels of noise injected, with $D_{\exp} = \eta I$.
-In \Cref{tab: compounding}, we show the asymptotic behavior of the optimal control cost, the Hessian, and the Fisher Information with different levels of probing noise as the design parameter $s$ becomes large.
-We rely upon numerical evaluation of the characterizations in \Cref{prop: hessian} and \Cref{prop: info} for varying values of $s$; however, the characterizations can be formalized analytically as in \Cref{s: doyle example} and \Cref{s: nmp}.
+We study experiment policies that are equal to the optimal causal LQG policy, with varying levels of noise injected, with $D^{\eta}_{\exp} = \eta I$.
+In \Cref{tab: compounding}, we numerically compute the asymptotic behavior of the optimal control cost, the Hessian, and the Fisher Information with different levels of probing noise as the hyper-parameter $s$ becomes large; we rely upon numerical evaluation of the characterizations in \Cref{prop: hessian} and \Cref{prop: info}.

-From \Cref{tab: compounding}, we see that as $s$ increases, the synthesis procedure becomes increasingly sensitive to identification error, while at the same time the identification becomes increasingly challenging.
+From \Cref{tab: compounding}, we observe that as $s$ increases, the Hessian grows unbounded (with a rate if $O(s)$), while at the same time the Fisher Information goes to zero (with a rate of $O(s^{-2})$) independently of the probing noise level.
 This occurs despite the convergence of the optimal control cost to a constant.
-Increasing the probing noise mitigates but does not eliminate the identifiability issue.
+Increasing the probing noise mitigates but does not eliminate the identifiability issue, that is, the Fisher Information still goes to zero.